freiheit-com/kuberpult/README_DEVELOPERS.md

 ## Notes

-- there is a dev image based on alpine in `docker/build`. you can create a shell using the `./dmake` command.
+- there is a dev image based on alpine in `docker/build`. you can start a shell in the image using the `./dmake` command.

-- the first version of this tool was written using go-git v5. sadly the performance was abysmal. adding a new manifest took > 20 seconds. therefore, we switched to libgit2 which is much faster but less ergonomic.
+- The first version of this tool was written using go-git v5.
+Sadly the performance was abysmal.
+Adding a new manifest took > 20 seconds.
+Therefore, we switched to libgit2 which is much faster but less ergonomic.